ShadowChaserSama/self-learning-chatbot/README.md

 ---

+## 📌 Update 1.1
+- add new sound engine and sound system.
+- improve answer quality.
+- fix some bugs.

+---

 ## 📘 Overview
 This project is a lightweight, text-based **self-learning chatbot** written in Python.
 It doesn’t use any AI API or external libraries — instead, it learns directly from your input.